 Studies have shown that going low carb can result in short-term weight loss.
 This makes both diets popular with people who want to lose weight.

 Along with weight loss, low carb eating offers other health benefits, which we will look at below.

 Potential Health Benefits of the Diets

-When following a low-carb diet, you won’t be eating processed foods that contain few nutrients and a lot of calories.
-According to a Harvard University Study, reducing high-processed foods such as white flour, white sugar, cookies, cakes, and the like, and swapping these for healthier options can add 12 years to your life.
+Low-carb diets restrict the consumption of processed foods that contain few nutrients and a lot of calories.
+According to a Harvard University Study, limiting the consumption of highly processed foods such as white flour, white sugar, cookies, cakes, and the like, and including nutritionally dense alternatives can add 12 years to your life.

-Another risk factor of elevated blood sugar and fluctuating glucose levels is that they can lead to high blood pressure and increase the risk of strokes and heart attacks.
+Elevated blood sugar and fluctuating glucose levels can lead to high blood pressure and increase the risk of strokes and heart attacks.

-Our bodies process starchy carbs rapidly.
-During this process, a high level of sugar is released into the system.
-This causes inflammation, which is known to increase the risk of cancer and atherosclerosis.
+Our bodies metabolize starchy carbs rapidly.
+This process releases a high level of sugar into the system.
+Inflammation occurs as a result, and this can increase the risk of cancer and atherosclerosis.
 A low carb diet can reduce inflammation.

-For the same reason, going low carb can be help manage Crohn’s disease.
+For the same reason, going low carb can help manage Crohn’s disease.